Skip to main content

 GRANT WALSH

-Grant B. Walsh is a Chairman, CEO and corporate director.
-He has served on 30 plus Boards of Directors and currently serves as Chair of the Workplace Safety Insurance Board of Ontario (WSIB), View Canada Inc. (Advisory Board), and Director of Square Canada, Square Technologies, among others.
-Grant Walsh was formerly the Chair of Canada Lands Company Limited with real estate properties across Canada and tourism properties including the CN Tower; Downsview Park; the Old Port of Montreal; and the Montreal Science Centre.
-Grant Walsh was President and CEO of St. Peter’s Health System and Vice President of Hamilton Health Sciences, Hamilton, ON.
-Grant Walsh's healthcare experience includes academic medical centres, research and innovation centres, management outsourcing, long term care, continuing care retirement communities, home health and rehabilitation agencies, and foundations.
-As Executive Vice President of The ServiceMaster Company, Chicago, IL, Grant Walsh was accountable for $550 million in revenue (US in 1998), 30,000 employees, and 10,000 properties in 44 states and across Canada.
-Grant Walsh has a Master of Business Administration degree in Finance and an undergraduate degree in English and Philosophy.
-Grant Walsh holds a designation as a Chartered Director from McMaster University and the Conference Board of Canada and has served as Executive-in- Residence / Adjunct Professor at McMaster University.
+Grant B. Walsh is a Chairman, Chief Executive Officer, and corporate director.
+He currently serves as Chair of the Ontario Pension Plan (OPB), Workplace Safety Insurance Board (WSIB), Co-Chair of WISE Trust, and Director of Square Canada, Square Technologies, among others.
+OPB is a Public Sector Pension Plan with 100,000 active or retired members.
+The plan is sponsored by the Government of Ontario.
+The plan has $40 billion investment assets.
+WSIB is a Province of Ontario Crown Corporation.
+It has $40 billion investment assets; $6 billion in annual revenue, 330,000 employer members, 5.6 million insured employees, and employs 4,800 people.
+WISE Trust is a Joint Sponsor Pension Plan with 10,000 members and $4.7 billion investment assets.
+Walsh was formerly the Chairman of Canada Lands Company Limited, a Government of Canada Crown Corporation, with real estate properties across Canada and tourism properties including the CN Tower; Downsview Park; the Old Port of Montreal; and the Montreal Science Centre.
+Walsh was President and Chief Executive Officer of St. Peter’s Health System and Vice President of Hamilton Health Sciences, Hamilton, ON.
+Previously, as Executive Vice President of The ServiceMaster Company, Chicago, IL, Mr. Walsh was accountable for $550 million in revenue (US in 1998), 30,000 employees, and 10,000 facilities in 44 states and across Canada.
+As Principal of EC Murphy Walsh, Inc. (now Walsh Leadership Inc.), Walsh performed Operational Reviews of hospitals and hospital systems in Canada and the United States.
+Mr. Walsh has a Master of Business Administration in Finance and a Bachelor of Arts.
+He holds a designation as a Chartered Director from McMaster University and the Conference Board of Canada.
+He previously served as Executive-in-Residence at McMaster and Adjunct Professor.

 JEFFREY MACOUN